physphere/vlaser/README.md

 **host** here.
 The **host** find that there are three processors holding the block's copies in their caches: processor 2 itself, processor 3, and processor 4.
-As the original request is a write request, the **host** will send **set invalid** message to processor 3 and processor 4's memory, than it set its own copy of the memory block as invalid too.
+As the original request is a write request, the **host** will send **set invalid** message to processor 3 and processor 4's local memory, than it set its own copy of the memory block as invalid too.
 Fortunately, all the cache copies are **shared**, and no **writeback** is needed.
 Finally, the **host** send the memory block and a confirmation message back to